bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/project_dust.md

 > Our primary objective centers on the development of a potent bioweapon.

-This file contains a research proposal from [ARC/HIVE](../music/amo-in-the-dark) for several projects.
-The initial proposal was finished or sent on the 15th of January 2021, then the document was declassified by the company re-branded Nex Gen exactly 10 years later in 2031.
+This file contains a research proposal from [ARC/HIVE](../music/amo-in-the-dark) for several projects, including [D.U.S.T.](../lore/incident-dust): Deaths Unknown Spiritual Terrain.

+The initial proposal for Arc/Hive was finished or sent on the 15th of January 2021, then the document was declassified by the company re-branded Nex Gen exactly 10 years later in 2031.

 The lead scientist on this project was Dr. Elias Mortem, a scientist who was slaughtered in the [Chapel Incident](chapel) in 2040, along with their team.
-Sof even remarks in [their journal](../website/journal.md) that this may have been a consequence of their research on Project D.U.S.T.
+Sof even remarks in [their journal](../website/journal) that this may have been a consequence of their research on Project D.U.S.T.

 ***

 ## About

+{% include content/info.html
+title="More lore"
+content="This article mostly covers the document as released on the website.
+There is also a [lore article](../lore/incident-dust) that explains the story significance in more detail."
+%}

 This file was added along the previous issue 51 of Tekka magazine on the 25th of June 2024.
-The file contains a research proposal for [several projects](project_dust).
-The password was found in an instagram post, where the characters appeared.
-The last two characters were switched.
-Since December 2024, it does not require a password anymore.
+The file contains a research proposal for several projects, including [Project D.U.S.T.](../lore/incident-dust).
+The password was found in an instagram post, where the symbols for the password appeared.
+The last two symbols were switched.
+As of December 2024, it does not require a password anymore.

 ***